PastelStoic/hungrydungeon-rs/progress.md

 The input parser needs support for names that have multiple words in them.

 Rather than using events, I should replace most actions with oneshot systems.
+Rather than a specific ai struct for each ai and player, I can have a Behavior(SystemId) component that holds the system id that runs the ai.

+Problem: The systemId is created once, at runtime.
+How do I make sure all entities of a given type spawn with that speicific entity ID?

+One option is to just re-register the system for each spawned entity.
+Slow?
+Maybe, but also maybe not - it's what's easy, so how about I just do that and then see if it's an issue.